jetbrains-academy/data-visualization-course/2_2_bar_and_pie_charts_matplotlib/1_theory/1_countplot/task.md

    If you prefer, you can aggregate the data yourself.
 Please refer to the corresponding hint below.

 2. Use the `bar` function to plot a bar chart.
-   Pass `platform` there as the x-axis, `count` as the height and `games` as the data.
+   Set `platform` as the x-axis, `count` as the height and `games` as the data.

-Note that we preprocessed the data for you.
-To learn how we do it, please see the corresponding hint below.
+Note that we have preprocessed the data for you.
+To learn how we do it, refer to the corresponding hint below.

 ## Hints
 <div class="hint" title="How to run the code?">
    To run the code, click the green triangle next to the entry point.
-   In case of execution errors, they will be displayed in the console inside the IDE.
+   If there are any execution errors, they will be displayed in the console inside the IDE.
    <img src="../../../common/resources/images/common/entry_point.png" style="max-width: 500px">
 </div>